-'Look - all these are up and left,' he went on, pointing at a sheet of cardboard and tapping in turn each of the quarters around the centre, '122, 76, 20, 53 - see?
+'Look' he said, 'all these are up and left.'
+He pointed at one of the perforated sheets of cardboard and tapped in turn each of the quarters around the centre, '122, 76, 20, 53 - see?
 They're grouping up and to the left.'

-It was very pleasant to go into a shop and be involved in a conversation like this; he was happy to tell me all about it and clearly chuffed that he'd hit on a way to make his shooting more accurate.
-I've been doing more shooting practice myself recently - trying to work on accuracy - and so it was great to come across another person involved with the same field of questions and challenges; helpful, in other words, to see that other people have some of the same preoccupations as you do yourself.
+I felt rather privileged to go into a gun shop and be involved in a conversation like this.
+Ray was happy to talk to me about it and pleased that he'd hit on a way to make his shooting more accurate.
+I've been doing more shooting practice myself recently, trying to improve my accuracy as well, and it was a real pleasure to come across someone with some of the same preoccupations, someone who's engaged with the same set of questions and challenges as I am myself.

 My gunsmith warned me about this - that if your proportions change a lot, you need to get your gun fit adjusted.
 Fortunately, most of my weight gain goes nowhere near where I hold the shotgun...